mrsilver76/retrobat-runner/README.md

 # RetroBat Runner

 _A program that runs in the system tray and automatically launches [RetroBat](https://www.retrobat.org/) when a specific button combination is pressed on any connected controller.
-This is useful for people who don't want to run RetroBat permanently and want an easy way to start it without using the keyboard or mouse._
+This is useful for people who don't want to run RetroBat permanently on a computer and want an easy way to start it without using the keyboard or mouse._

 ## Features